 Also, ask where your port of entry is, that is, the place where you clear immigration and customs.
 Ask for the procedures to follow around luggage.
-If you stay overnight in a place, before you move on to your destination, find out if you need a transit visa as well as other procedures around luggage and check-in.
+If you stay overnight in a country, before you move on to your final destination, find out if you need a transit visa as well as other procedures around luggage and check-in.

 A piece of metal foil that wrapped the gum you are chewing can trigger a going over that will remain in your memory forever.
 Lace shoes can be a bother, wire supports in undergarments will hold you up, and extra heavy jackets and boots will require so many trays to look after.